Ocala Post - Formal Grievance filed against Police Chief Graham, accused of sexual harassment by female officers, multiple other complaints listed

 Oddly enough, Officer Tuck was recently promoted to Detective.
 According to an unnamed source, there were not any open detective positions available at the time of his promotion.
 The position was allegedly wrongfully created for Officer Tuck.

 Earlier this year, Officer Nasworth was investigated after her husband informed Chief Graham that she had been having a sexual affair with several other OPD officers.
-Although some media outlets reported that she had been demoted, Chief Graham confirmed to Ocala Post that he had “talked” to her about her actions.
+Although some media outlets reported that she had been demoted, Chief Graham confirmed to Ocala Post that he had “talked” to her about her actions, but she maintained her position within the agency.

 Nasworth does however have a suspension on her record after she failed to report an off-duty bar fight.